 Is My Teen in Distress?
 Exploring Signs and Solutions

 Is My Teen in Distress - eTherapyProThe teenage years have always been a period of emotional tumult, but today’s digital age, filled with social media pressures and academic expectations, has amplified these challenges.
 “Is my teen in distress?”
-It’s a question many parents grapple with, especially when faced with alarming behaviors like self-harm, a manifestation of Teen Stress and Anxiety or even Teenagers and Depression.
+It’s a question many parents grapple with, especially when faced with alarming behaviors like self-harm, a manifestation of Teen Stress and Anxiety, or even Teenagers and Depression.

 A day in the life of a modern teen involves juggling schoolwork, seeking peer acceptance, and navigating the online world where likes and comments often dictate self-worth.
 This context sets the stage for our exploration into the underlying causes and signals of distress in teens.